If the cost of your animal companion is draining your wallet, it’s time to rethink how your pay for your precious pet’s care.

 “We give our dogs heartworm protection medication, but never buy it from the vet,” Perez said.
 “Instead, we shop online for the generic version and purchase from whichever provider has the best price.
 We never make online purchases with our debit card since credit cards offer more fraud protection.”

-3. Sign up for
+3. Sign up for loyalty programs

 If your pooch eats a specific food from a specific store or your kitty only eats treats from one brand, you may be able to get discounts for being a consistent customer.